 Sunshine Village sits on the Continental Divide in the heart of Banff National Park and has three sprawling mountains.

 The Village’s altitude ensures the snow stays light and dry and the resort has a long ski season, usually seven months (from early November until late May).

 Delirium Dive is high on the list of off-piste destinations in the world.

-What’s cool?
-Sunshine Village will have Canada’s first heated chairlift (for the 2015/16 ski season).
-The new TeePee Town LX high-speed quad will have heated seats, foot rests and orange bubble covers to protect you from the cold.
+- Sunshine Village is home to Canada’s first heated chairlift, the TeePee Town LX high-speed quad has heated seats, footrests and orange bubble covers to protect you from the cold.

 Location: 20 minutes from Jasper, Jasper National Park

 Runs: 86 runs over 678ha (1,675 acres), 7 lifts

 A skiing destination in the Canadian Rockies, Marmot Basin offers a Rocky Mountain National Park and a UNESCO World Heritage Site skiing and snowboarding experience.